0 → 1 Community platform for training and exclusive offers

 My Role

-- Led full project from ideation to shipping
+- Full ownership of the project from strategy to shipping

 - Ran usability testing protocol with 12 members